September 27, 2016

 Worldcore provides a prepaid debit card within 24 hours of submitting the required documents.
 The card has the ability to load funds from any bank account instantaneously and can be used as a payout solution for wages, incentives, salaries, etc. They also provide a mobile app for the cardholder.
 Worldcore has been recognized as the most promising Central European startup to watch out for in 2016.

 The company promises to work round-the-clock to provide the fastest possible turnaround time for people signing up for the payment account via the website.
-For individual accounts or debit cards, the verification process requires digital copies of the individual’s passport and an address proof.
-The company utilizes Thomson Reuters World Check for financial institutions as the back-end verification tool.
+For individual accounts or debit cards, the verification process requires digital copies of the individual’s passport and address proof.
+The company utilizes Thomson Reuters World-Check for financial institutions as the back-end verification tool.
 Worldcore also offers B2B payment services.
-For businesses that switch their financial flow to Worldcore, internal accounts are automatically pre-created in over 10 currencies and incoming payments are credited accordingly.
+For businesses that switch their financial flow to Worldcore, internal accounts are automatically pre-created in over 10 currencies, and incoming payments are credited accordingly.

 Earlier this year, Moneycorp successfully completed its application to acquire a bank license.
 The new license from Gibraltar allows Moneycorp to continue its expansion into European markets.

 Acorn Account is a trading style offering of Spectrum Card Services which is a registered agent of Spectrum Payment Services.
 It is an independent, FCA-authorized company that has been providing current accounts and payment services since 2007.
 The company provides accessible but highly functional current accounts not only for personal account customers but for small businesses as well.
 Just like other payment cards, Acorn Account Prepaid Debit Mastercard card comes with chip-and-PIN and requires a four-digit personal identification number (PIN) to confirm payments.